Zoho Books vs QuickBooks Online: Two Titans of Accounting Software

 Price Comparison of Zoho Books vs QuickBooks Online

-However, if you crave the full accounting power from Zoho (which includes a fleet of applications: Invoice, Books, Inventory, Subscriptions, Expense, Checkout), you will need Zoho Finance.
-Operating with the integrated capabilities of Zoho Finance does require a more substantial investment, to the tune of $149 per month.
-This price includes 10 users and a slew of other fantastic features, all of which you can explore here.
+However, if you crave the full accounting power from Zoho (which includes a fleet of applications: Invoice, Books, Zoho Inventory, Subscriptions, Expense, Checkout), you will need Zoho Finance.
+Operating with the integrated capabilities of Zoho Finance Plus does require a more substantial investment, to the tune of $249 per month for 10 users*.
+This price includes 10 users and a slew of other fantastic features, all of which you can explore here. *Pricing updated June 2021

 Ultimately, one of the most difficult hurdles for users of QuickBooks is to even consider a switch to another software.
 Fans of QuickBooks often believe that a transition to another operating platform will be too much of a hassle (if it ain’t broke, don’t fix it!).
 But the truth is that Zoho Books has more than its fair share of advantages over QB Online, and the integrations with other Zoho software make it that much more valuable.